 6. Work at Clarity

 There is a big danger of mismatched expectations in dating.
-It is better to talk openly and clearly about where you’re at in the relationship and what are your expectations.
+It is better to talk openly and clearly about where you’re in the relationship and your expectations.
 Do this often.
 Have regular updates.
 This will be an ongoing conversation as the relationship develops.
 It is the worst when one person is further along than the other and has different expectations that are unvoiced then ends up feeling crushed inside quietly.
 The solution is open, clear communication.

 Speak plainly and directly.
 Leave beating around the bush for landscapers.